braindef/word-stats/readme.txt

 = How does Word Stats pick the relevant keywords? =

-It shows any keyword that appears at least twice and at least 1/4 times the top keyword.
+It shows any keyword that appears at least three times and at least 1/5 times the top keyword.

 = How does Word Stats count sentences? =